tobiase/django-oscar-vat_moss/README.rst

 -  Enable a pricing ``Strategy`` that uses the ``DeferredTax`` tax mixin

--  Add a ``CheckoutSessionMixin`` to your checkout session, so taxes can be applied when the customer's shipping address is known
+-  Add a ``DeferredVATCheckoutSessionMixin`` to your checkout session, so taxes can be applied when the customer's shipping address is known

 -  Optionally extend your data model with a field accommodating your